Hornets vs. Wizards Player Props Betting Odds

 |4.5 (Over: -139)

+- He has pulled down 5.7 rebounds per game, 1.2 higher than his prop bet on Friday.

+- Hayward has averaged 5.3 assists this season, 0.8 more than his prop bet on Friday.

-- Hayward, at 1.3 three-pointers made per game, averages 0.2 less than his over/under on Wednesday.
+- He 1.3 made three-pointers average is 0.2 lower than his over/under on Friday.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.